mit-pdos/sigmaos/tutorial/03_code_walkthrough.md

     performance (such as `Put`, `Get`, and `WriteRead`).
   - `sessp`: This library defines messages for the session layer of SigmaOS.

+## Exercise 1: Create, write, and read files.

+In this exercise, you will learn how to use the SigmaOS client API to manipulate files and directories.
+In order to do so, you will create a file, write data to it, and read data from it.
+You will need to complete the following steps:
+  - [ ] Create an `fslib.FsLib` object.
+  - [ ] Create a file in `named`.
+Write a string of your choice to it, and close the file.
+  - [ ] List the contents of the directory in which you created the file.
+    Ensure the file is present.
+  - [ ] Open the file, and read the contents back.
+Make sure that the contents you read match the contents you wrote.

-## Exercise: Add a protocol message to SigmaP
+## Exercise 2: Add a protocol message to SigmaP

-As an exercise, add a new type of `sigmap` message to SigmaOS.
+In this exercise, you will add a new type of `sigmap` message to SigmaOS.
 It can be a no-op, or print something on the server-side.
 In order to do so, you'll need to complete the following major steps (with some details left out):
   - [ ] Create a new type of `sigmap` message, and add it to the `sigmap` package.
   - [ ] Add an API call for the new RPC to the `fslib.FsLib` struct, and the lower layers it calls into, in order to invoke your RPC.
 You should be able to trace your way all the way down from the `fslib` layer to the `netclnt` layer.
   - [ ] Add a handler for your new `sigmap` message to `protsrv`.
 You should be able to trace your RPC's flow all the way from the `netsrv` layer to the `protsrv` layer.
   - [ ] Invoke your new `sigmap` message on `named` in a test, and ensure that it works.

+## Exercise 3: Spawn a `proc`

+In this exercise, you will familiarize yourself with the `procclnt` API.
+In order to do so, you will learn how to write a basic `proc`, spawn it, and wait for it to exit.
+You will need to complete the following steps:
+  - [ ] Create the main function for your new `proc`, by adding a new directory (with whatever name you choose for your `proc`) in the `cmd/` directory in the root of the repo, and creating a `main.go` file.
+  - [ ] In the `proc`'s main file, create an `fslib.FsLib` object, and a
+    `procclnt.ProcClnt` object, and put them in a `sigmaclnt.SigmaClnt` object.
+  - [ ] Have the `proc` create a file, with a path of your choice, in `named`.
+  - [ ] Mark the `proc` as started, to indicate to its parent that it has begun executing.
+  - [ ] Have the `proc` log something (like "Hello World").
+  - [ ] Have the `proc` mark itself  as exited, and return an exit status "Goodbye World" to its parent.
+  - [ ] Write a test program which spawns your `proc`.
+  - [ ] Have the test program wait for your `proc` to start, and look for the file your `proc` created in `named`.
+Ensure that the file is present.
+  - [ ] Wait for the child `proc` to exit, and ensure that the exit status says "Goodbye World".